opf/openproject/docs/faq/README.md

 ### Does OpenProject have guest accounts?

 Currently, all users working in the OpenProject Enterprise editions need a license in order to access OpenProject.
 Regarding payments we only count the active (not blocked) users.
 If users only require temporary access, you can [block](../system-admin-guide/users-permissions/users/#lock-and-unlock-users) those users afterwards to free up additional seats.

+Apart from that, you can use [placeholder users](../system-admin-guide/users-permissions/placeholder-users/) to set up your project without using license seats.

 ### Can I get a notification when a deadline approaches?